-Step 1: Gather the Ingredients and Tools for this recipe
+Step 1: Gather the Ingredients to make Vanilla cupcakes

 In order to make this delicious vanilla cupcake recipe, we need to get our ingredients and tools together.
 You will need the following items: